- Dr Jay Wiggan

 PGCHET (Queen's University Belfast) PhD (University of Nottingham) MA (University of Leeds) BA (UCLAN)

-Jay’s research concentrates on the politics of labour market policy and the governance of public employment services and social security administration and the politics of active labour market policy.
-Recent work has included comparative analysis of employment service quasi-markets in Great Britain and Ireland and a critical analysis of the Work Programme and Mandatory Work Activity employment schemes in Britain.
+Jay’s research concentrates on the politics of labour market policy and the governance of public employment services and social security administration.
+Recent work includes; analysis of the financialisation of social policy via social impact investment markets; comparative analysis of the employment service quasi-markets in Great Britain and Ireland and a critical analysis of the Work Programme and Mandatory Work Activity employment schemes in Britain.

-For 2016-17 Jay is working on the research project: 'Bringing labour back in: class antagonism, labour agency and Britain’s active labour market reforms', supported by a fellowship from the Independent Social Research Foundation.
-The study examines the evolution of active labour market policy in Britain from the 1980s and how imposition of conditionality and workfare shaped and was shaped by practices of resistance, subversion and evasion.
+During 2016-17 Jay was engaged in research for the project: 'Bringing labour back in: class antagonism, labour agency and Britain’s active labour market reforms', supported by a fellowship from the Independent Social Research Foundation.
+The study examined the evolution of active labour market policy in Britain from the mid 1970s and how the development of conditionality and workfare both shaped, and was shaped by, practices of resistance, subversion and evasion.
 Early findings from the archival aspect of this research, exploring a visual history of social 'resistance' within social security and employment programmes, was presented to the conference on Welfare Conditionality held at the University of York in 2018.
 Drawing on the research conducted for this project Jay is currently writing a book on the politics of unemployment policy in Britain between 1975 and 2020.

 Prior to moving to Edinburgh, Jay held a lectureship in social policy at Queen’s University, Belfast and has held research positions at the University of Manchester and the University of Nottingham.
-He has worked on policy related projects for a variety of organisations including Age NI; Jobcentre Plus; the National Audit Office; the Department for Work and Pensions; the National Association of Welfare Rights Advisors and Salford City Council.
+He has worked on policy related projects for a variety of organisations including Age NI; the National Association of Welfare Rights Advisors; the National Audit Office; the Department for Work and Pensions and Salford City Council.

-- Member of the Editorial Collective of the journal- Critical Social Policy
+- Co-Editor of the Journal of Social Policy

 - Fellow of the Higher Education Academy.